Online Training

 ACTHIV (American Conference for the Treatment of HIV), an annual conference dedicated exclusively to the frontline team caring for persons living with or at risk for HIV, offers CME/CE-certified courses selected by conference attendees and planners as the Best of ACTHIV.

-ACTHIV® is offering a series of CME/CNE courses which are available for credit throughout September 15, 2025.
-These online courses were voted by attendees and planners as the best sessions of the ACTHIV® 2024 conference.
+ACTHIV® is offering a series of CME/CNE courses which are available for credit throughout September 15, 2026.
+These online courses were selected by attendees and the program planning committee as one of the best sessions of the ACTHIV® 2025 conference for the frontline HIV care team.

 CME/CNE |